-As you can see, the EEOC has set a high bar for employers who wish to consider credit history during the hiring process.
-If you decide to begin or continue using credit history information during hiring, we recommend the following:
+The EEOC and a number of states have set a high bar for employers who wish to consider credit history during the hiring process.
+For those employers that decide to begin or continue using credit history information during hiring, we recommend the following steps:

-- ensure that the information is sought only for positions where the correlation between job duties and risk created by financial stress is clear, such as CFO, controller, etc., or where the position provides unsupervised access to your company's financial assets; - provide an opportunity for applicants to explain their situation and the negative credit-history information, and consider granting waivers based on the information provided; - add language to your Fair Credit Reporting Act (FCRA) notice that informs applicants that they should contact your company if there are circumstances that may explain the information contained in their credit report; - maintain consistency by setting up the specific kind of financial background check that will be used on a job-description-by-job-description basis, and make sure that the agreed-upon kind of financial background check is consistently used for every applicant for each applicable position; and - create living memos on a job-description-by-job-description basis that identify the agreed-upon kind of background check that will be used and the legitimate business rationale justifying why the company needs the particular kind of credit information for the particular job position because of the business risks associated with the applicant's financial stress that would be found in the financial background check.
+- ensure that the information is sought only for positions where the correlation between job duties and risk created by financial stress is clear, such as CFO, controller, etc., or where the position provides unsupervised access to your company's financial assets; - provide an opportunity for applicants to explain their situation and the negative credit-history information, and consider granting waivers based on the information provided; - add language to your Fair Credit Reporting Act (FCRA) notice that informs applicants that they should contact your company if there are circumstances that may explain the information contained in their credit report;

+- maintain consistency by setting up the specific kind of financial-background check that will be used on a job-description-by-job-description basis, and make sure that the agreed-upon kind of financial-background check is consistently used for every applicant for each applicable position; and - create living memos on a job-description-by-job-description basis that identify the agreed-upon kind of background check that will be used and the legitimate business rationale justifying why the company needs the particular kind of credit information for the particular job position because of the business risks associated with the applicant's financial stress that would be found in the financial background check.